Colorado AI Act · SB 26-189

 Colorado is the first, but not the last.
 AI governance legislation is moving through state legislatures and federal agencies across the country.
 Organizations that build a real governance framework today will not have to rebuild it when the next law lands.

-SB 24-205.
-The most comprehensive state AI law in the country.
+SB 26-189 (replaces SB 24-205).
+Narrowed notice-and-transparency framework.
 Applies to any organization serving Colorado consumers in covered sectors.

 Multi-jurisdiction clients: If your organization operates across states or internationally, Alpinscape builds governance frameworks designed to satisfy multiple regulatory regimes — not just Colorado.